ortus-docs/commandbox-docs/embedded_server/server_port_and_host.md

 ```
 openssl req -utf8 -nodes -sha256 -newkey rsa:2048 -keyout dev_mydomain_com.key -out dev_mydomain_com.csr
 ```
-This will generate output and some questions:
+This will generate output and some questions, and will finally result in a key file named `dev_mydomain_com.key` and a certificate signing request (csr) named `dev_mydomain_com.csr`
 ```
 You are about to be asked to enter information that will be incorporated
 into your certificate request.